 Throughout this site you will see examples of cases we have handled.
 Since all cases are different, and legal authority may change from year to year, it is important to remember that prior results cannot, and do not, guarantee or predict similar outcomes with respect to any future matter, including yours, in which any lawyer or law firm may be retained.

 Ever since the Supreme Court approved attorney advertising in 1977 (on First Amendment grounds) in Bates v.
 Arizona there has been a proliferation of attorney ads.
 Most of those ads are — to be frank — tasteless and unpolished and, unfortunately, this it what sticks in consumer minds.

-The ones that people remember are the most tasteless ones, and they often deal with car accidents.
+The ads that people remember are the most tasteless ones, and they often deal with car accidents.
 Those who sit jury duty remember them.
-We believe that these advertisements reflect poorly on the legal profession and are highly detrimental to personal injury victims.
+We believe that these advertisements reflect very poorly on the legal profession and are highly detrimental to personal injury victims.

 You need not take our word for it, because you have no doubt seen some yourself.
 So has the judiciary.
 In deciding whether some new attorney advertising rules in New York were constitutional in 2007, Senior Judge Frederick J. Scullen, in the Northern District of New York had these scathing comments regarding attorney advertising: